Dover Castle - Family Property Guide

 Step inside the Great Tower, where the kids can sit on the royal throne and learn about life in a medieval castle through interactive exhibits and games.
 Explore the secret wartime tunnels of the Second World War, deep underground in Dover's white cliffs.
 There's plenty to do for all ages, and lots to keep everybody entertained.

 - Food and drink: The NAAFI restaurant offers a range of hot food cooked using local ingredients where possible, as well as sandwiches, homemade soup, local scones, cakes and local ice-cream.
 In addition, there is also the Great Tower Cafe, and the small Tunnels Tea Room.
-The Ice-Cream Parlour is also open in sunny weather during school holidays.
+An Ice-Cream van is also open in sunny weather during school holidays.

 - Toilets: Male, female and disabled toilets are available in five different locations across the site.